HR Business Partner Visa Sponsorship Jobs in Washington DC

 Which visa types are most common for HR Business Partner roles in Washington DC?

-The H-1B is the most common visa for HR Business Partners in Washington DC, as the role typically qualifies as a specialty occupation requiring a bachelor's degree or higher in human resources, business administration, or a related field.
-Candidates with relevant graduate degrees may also explore the O-1 for extraordinary ability.
+The H-1B visa is the most common visa for HR Business Partners in Washington DC, as the role typically qualifies as a specialty occupation requiring a bachelor's degree or higher in human resources, business administration, or a related field.
+Candidates with relevant graduate degrees may also explore the O-1 visa for extraordinary ability.
 Some international organization employees at entities like the World Bank may hold G-4 visas with different work authorization rules.

 How to find hr business partner visa sponsorship jobs in Washington DC?